Sequynth/nvis/README.md

 # nVis

 nvis is a matrix viewer for matrices of any size.
 Its aimed towards MATLAB users that need to asses a lot of higher-dimensional data in their daily workflow.
-A 2-dimensional slice of the matrix is shown, and higher

-## Design Goals
+## Features

-**Multidimensional**: Visualization should work with matrices independent of their dimensionality.
-While the display is limited to two dimensions at a time, selecting datasets along the remaining dimensions (e.g. echo, channel, time) should be quick and intuitive.
-Many available tools are limited to three-dimensional matrices.
+**Multidimensional**: Visualization works for matrices independent of their dimensionality.
+While the display is limited to two dimensions at a time, selecting datasets along the remaining dimensions is done via sliders.

-**Versatile**: For the development of sequences and especially image reconstruction routines, visual feedback and the ability to quickly assess images, k-spaces, raw-data, sensitivity maps or filters are key.
-Complex values must be supported, as well as data type such as int or bool; the content of an matrix should not be relevant.
+**Versatile**: Supports complex valued data, all numeric datatypes and gpuArrays.

-**Dynamic**: Dynamic data is best visualized in motion, while still allowing for easy comparison along different dimensions (e.g. channels).
+**Dynamic**: nvis allows navigating through the matrix data, while one dimension is contiuously looped.

-**Comparative**: Overlaying two images is a simple and intuitive way of comparing two reconstructions form the same data, prediction and ground truth, or the alignment of a ROI to the image.
+**Comparative**: Two input matrices can be displayed simultaneously.

-**Interactive**: Windowing allows for intuitive selection of image contrast in image space as well as k-space.
-Images with the current contrast can be saved from the GUI or using only command line arguments.
-This is also true for saving videos or animations.
+**Interactive**: Colormap limits (windowing) can be adjusted by moving the mouse (windowing).

-**Quantitative**: We don’t need the next fully featured image analysis tool, but extracting pixel values and drawing signal and noise ROIs should be supported.
+**Quantitative**: Two regions of interest (ROIs) can be drawn.
+One for signal (mean value is calculated) and one for noise (standard deviation is calculated).

-**Lightweight**: matrices containing medical images can require a lot of memory, especially when 3D, multi-channel or functional information are included.
-The requirements increase further, when data is stored as high-precision complex values.
-Thus, no additional memory should be required when visualizing the data.
+**Lightweight**: nvis does not create a memory copy of the inputs in order to reduce RAM load incase of large matrices.

 ## Examples